-If your campaigns are poorly designed, your visitors likely won’t stick around long without closing it.
+If your campaigns are poorly designed, visitors likely won’t stick around long without closing them.

 And if you’re making product suggestions with language that sounds like a late-night infomercial, you shouldn’t expect to build much credibility with your audience.

-But if you spend just a few minutes to tighten up your copywriting skills, it can have a huge impact on your overall sales.
+But spending just a few minutes to tighten up your copywriting skills can greatly impact your overall sales.